 DPT Clinical Education Overview

-Clinical education provides students with exposure to a variety of physical therapy practice settings that provide care to patients through the life spectrum.
-These full-time experiences take place during the second year of study and immerse students into clinical settings as they learn to function as a Doctor of Physical Therapy.
-Clinical education experiences provide students the opportunity to apply their knowledge and skills to clinical situations under the direct supervision and guidance of experienced physical therapist clinicians.
-In clinical learning environments, students develop safe and effective skills in all aspects of patient care while also developing the ability to work as an integral part of the interprofessional healthcare team.
+Clinical education provides students with exposure to various physical therapy practice settings that provide care to patients throughout the life spectrum.
+These full-time experiences occur during the second year of study and immerse students into clinical settings as they learn to function as a Doctor of Physical Therapy.
+Clinical education experiences allow students to apply their knowledge and skills to clinical situations under the direct supervision and guidance of experienced physical therapist clinicians.
+In clinical learning environments, students develop safe and effective skills in all aspects of patient care, professional behaviors, and the ability to work as an integral part of the interprofessional healthcare team.

-Clinical education is a critical component to any physical therapy education program.
-At Tufts DPT we are committed to in preparing our graduates for successful entry into the profession of physical therapy.
-We provide high quality clinical education with placements all over the country, in a wide variety of settings to meet their post-professional goals.
+Clinical education is a critical component of any physical therapy education program.
+At Tufts, we are committed to preparing our graduates are market-ready as they enter into the physical therapy profession.
+We provide high-quality clinical education with placements all over the country, in a wide variety of settings to meet their post-professional goals.